HomeBlogClaude Code vs Cursor 3: Which AI Coding...

 Claude Code vs Cursor 3: Which AI Coding Tool Should You Use in 2026?

 Claude Code owns 54% of the market.
 Cursor 3 just launched with parallel agents.
-We tested both head-to-head on the same codebase — code quality, speed, pricing in INR, and clear winners per use case.
+We tested both head-to-head on the same codebase - code quality.

 AshByAsh·15 min read